JamesGJ5/Part-II-Hilary-Onward/DataLoading/README.txt

     HDF5 enabled, and before implementing a way to represent, in a single complex number, the stored aberration magnitudes and associated phi_nm angles.
 This file was made 12/12/2021 for CNN_6.py.
 It was made by adapting the procedures used in the pytorch.org tutorial mentioned above, but adapting said procedures to my own data.

-    DataLoader2.py was made after I installed parallel HDF5 so I could save simulations from different processes in the same file.
-I plan to implement a way to represent, in a single complex number, the stored aberration magnitudes and associated phi_nm angles.

-Archived Contents:

-    I have not yet started coding up the dataloading stage for the loading of simulations from a single HDF5 file containing all the simulations and not just links to files which contain the simulations.
-So, the files here will give me a foundation to do that, I will not yet archive them.

 Extra information: